Panagiotis-Skondras/jrmatch/README.md

-# jrmatch
+# Project for manuscript "Zero-Shot Resume–Job Matching with LLMs via Structured Prompting and Semantic Embeddings."
+Journal - Electronics - MDPI, 2025.
-Job post to resume match (and vice-versa) and ranking
+Job post to resumes match (and vice-versa)